2022 Public Choice Society, March 10-12, Nashville Tennessee

 paper upload tool.

-CHAIR DUTIES: If you are chairing a paper session, please check to see that presenters on your session have uploaded their papers no later than two weeks prior to the conference.
-Session Chairs are also responsible for establishing and enforcing time allocations.
-With four (five) papers per 90 (110) minute session, chairs should use good judgment to allocate the available time to presenter and discussants while leaving some time for floor discussion.
-A baseline is 15 minutes per presenter, 5 minutes per discussant, and 10 minutes for floor discussion.
-Presenters must present in the order of appearance on the program.
+CHAIR DUTIES: If you are chairing a paper session, please confirm to see that presenters on your session have uploaded their papers no later than February 24.
+Initiate an email thread with presenters and discussants to facilitate pre-conference arrangements.
+During the session, Chairs are responsible for keeping presenters on time.
+With four papers per 90-minute session, a good baseline is 15 minutes per presenter, 5 minutes per discussant, and 10 minutes for floor discussion.

 DISCUSSANT DUTIES: In most cases, each presenter is also a discussant on the same session.
 Please locate the paper you are discussing on the PCS website starting two weeks prior to the conference start date.
 Prepare critical and constructive comments in advance, and aim your remarks so as to promote rigorous yet collegial discussion during the session.